 The second problem is around the quality of education.
 Government schools in India are seeing a big shortage of teachers.
 This school we are talking about has an average attendance of 60 kids -- with a principal looking after the school administration and also responsible for teaching the children.

 There is a critical need to bring in teaching volunteers and train them so that they are able to support the principal and teach kids in a fun and impactful way.

 I am supporting the school principal in resolving some of these current challenges through sustained short and long term assistance.
 The immediate need for us is to collect funds and build the basic infrastructure in the next six months.
 This will make it warm and comfortable for the kids by the time winter arrives.

 Once we have built the infrastructure -- and this is where you might be able to help -- the mid-long term focus can move towards bringing paid volunteers to the school.
 They will not only teach the students but also engage with the parents and local community to reverse low attendance.

 Make a donation now to help us build the school and give these children a chance towards a better life.
 All funds raised from the project will go directly towards the benefit of the Nagla Rate School in Mainpuri.
 I will be personally overseeing the project.

 Thank you in advance!
 I look forward to sharing more as the project gains momentum!

 Sneh Bagaria has 12 years of experience in the digital advertising industry.
-Currently, she is on a work sabbatical taking an inner journey of growth and exploration.
+Currently, she lives and works in Singapore.
 Also an art enthusiast and practitioner of Vipassana meditation, she is pursuing her passion for helping underprivileged children through this project.